Skip to content

 @middleware()

-async def my_middleware_function_3(cls, context: IHostContext, call_next):
+async def my_middleware_function_3(self, context: IHostContext, call_next):

 connection = context.switch_to_http_connection().get_client() # for HTTP response only